Charity (Christian virtue): As a theological virtue

-Charity is held to be the ultimate perfection of the human spirit, because it is said to both glorify and reflect the nature of God.
+Charity is held to be the ultimate perfection of the human spirit because it both glorifies and reflects the nature of God.
 Confusion can arise from the multiple meanings of the English word "love".
-As other theological virtues, Charity is divinely infused into the soul; it resides in the will.
+As with other theological virtues, charity is divinely infused into the soul; it resides in the will.
 According to Aquinas, charity is an absolute requirement for happiness, which he holds as man's last goal.

 Charity has two parts: love of God and love of man, which includes both love of one's neighbor and one's self.

-In 1 Corinthians 13, Paul places the greater emphasis on Charity (Love).
+In 1 Corinthians 13, Paul places the greatest emphasis on charity (love).
 "So faith, hope, love remain, these three; but the greatest of these is love."
-He describes it as:
+He describes it this way:

 The fruits of charity are joy, peace, and mercy.

 In December 2005, Pope Benedict XVI issued the encyclical Deus caritas est, in which he discussed "... the love which God lavishes upon us and which we in turn must share with others."